quicwg/base-drafts/draft-ietf-quic-transport.md

 : A variable-length integer representing the time delta in microseconds between when the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received and the ACK frame was sent.
-The ACK Delay field carries this encoded time delta.
+The ACK Delay field carries this encoded time difference.
 It is decoded by multiplying the value in the ACK Delay field by 2 to the power of the value of the ack_delay_exponent transport parameter set by the sender of the ACK frame; see
   {{transport-parameter-definitions}}.
 Scaling in this fashion allows for a